-Trellis Supportive Care (formerly Hospice & Palliative CareCenter) is a not-for-profit agency that provides compassionate, end-of-life care to approximately 400 patients and their caregivers.
-The hospice team emphasizes dignified, patient-centered care to help facilitate holistic comfort.
-The hospice “unit of care” extends beyond the patient to also include engaged caregivers and family members.
-Grief counseling services are available to families of hospice patients, as well as to any person in the community who needs support after a death-related loss.
-Community programs extend Trellis’ outreach to include innovative programs focused upon area veterans and collaborative efforts with area medical centers, including advanced care planning.
-Trellis Supportive Care is the oldest hospice in the state, and serves thirteen counties from four offices in the North Carolina piedmont.
-Care is provided in patient homes; assisted living and skilled nursing facilities; and a hospice in-patient facility.
+Trellis Supportive Care is a not-for-profit agency that provides compassionate, end-of-life care to approximately 400 patients and their caregivers.
+The hospice inter-disciplinary care team (IDT) emphasizes dignified, patient-centered care to help facilitate holistic comfort and to promote support for the patient caregivers.
+Grief counseling services are available to families of hospice patients, as well as to any person in the community who needs support in coping with a life-limiting illness, or after a death.
+Community programs extend outreach to include innovative programs focused upon Veterans and collaboration across the state through the “Got Plans?” advance care planning initiative.
+Founded in 1979, Trellis Supportive Care is the oldest hospice in the state, and serves thirteen counties from four offices in the North Carolina Piedmont.
+Care is provided in patient homes, assisted living and skilled nursing facilities, hospitals, and the Kate B. Reynolds Hospice Home.
+Music therapy interns are based from the Winston-Salem campus and travel throughout the region.

-Music therapy interns are based on Winston-Salem campus and travel throughout the region.
-Interns work within the Clinical Support Services department, which includes grief and bereavement services.
-Interns gain experience with individuals across the life span, from varying backgrounds/cultures, and with a variety of diagnoses.
-A large portion of the MT caseload is comprised of patients with end-stage dementia.
+The Clinical Support Services department houses 3 teams: bereavement, grief counseling, and complementary therapies (CT).
+The CT team is comprised of staff massage therapists, music therapist, and specialized therapy volunteers.
+Interns have the potential for co-treatment with both massage- & energy-based practitioners, grief counselors, art therapist, and members of the IDT.
+Interns gain experience with individuals across the life span, from varying backgrounds/cultures, and with a variety of end-stage diagnoses.
 Emphasis is placed upon developing MT skills at the bedside, as well as flexibility in facilitating sessions to best meet assessed needs.
-Daily supervision and support are central to this internship, and interns are empowered to function in a real-world environment, managing visit schedules, team meetings, and daily documentation responsibilities.
-Supervision stresses the importance of ongoing acquisition of therapeutic skills as well as personal insight and increasing self-awareness in response to death and grief.
-In addition to primary MT interventions, interns can expect to heavily utilize improvisation and verbal processing techniques in patient/family music therapy sessions, to collaborate with inter-disciplinary teams, and to co-facilitate creative arts therapies-based grief groups.
-Interested prospective interns should send an e-mail of interest to request an application packet.
+Daily supervision and support are central to this internship, and interns are empowered to practice in a real-world environment, managing visit schedules, team meetings, and daily documentation responsibilities.
+Supervision stresses the importance of ongoing acquisition of therapeutic skills as well as personal insight and increasing self-awareness in response to end-of-life and grief process.
+In addition to primary MT interventions, interns can expect to heavily utilize verbal processing techniques in patient/family music therapy sessions, to have opportunities for grief education/support, and to co-facilitate wellness interventions for staff.
+Please contact for openings and application materials.